-Items of account Management's expert Our expert Defined benefit liability Government Actuary's Department (FFPS) and Aon Hewitt (LGPS) NAO's Consulting Actuary (PWC) Property, Plant and Equipment - property valuation Carter Jonas NAO's Consulting Valuer (Gerald Eve) Financial instrument disclosures Link Asset Services
+Items of account Management's expert Our expert Defined benefit liability Government Actuary's Department (FFPS) and Aon Hewitt (LGPS) NAO's Consulting Actuary (PWC) Property, plant and equipment valuation Carter Jonas

 Service organisations

 International Auditing Standards (UK) define service organisations as third party organisations that provide services to the Authority that are part of its information systems relevant to financial reporting.
 We are required to obtain an understanding of the services provided by service organisations as well as evaluating the design and implementation of controls over those services.
 The table below summarises the service organisations used by the Authority and our planned audit approach.